SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 | _Republicans_  |   177       ||   36         |
 | _Democrats_    |   211       ||   15         |

-There are a couple anomalies here:
+There are a couple of anomalies here:
 - The total number of Senators tracked here is 99, instead of 100.
 Who's missing?
 - The total number of Representatives tracked here is 439, instead of 435.
 The _NYT_ figure caption mentions that totals "include five delegates and one resident commissioner".